Metrizable uniform spaces: Inverse sequences of uniform ANRs

 Since cubohedra are uniform ANRs (Theorem \ref{cubohedron}), we get (see Theorem \ref{uniform ANR})

 \begin{theorem} Every separable metrizable complete uniform space is the limit of a convergent inverse sequence of separable complete uniform ANRs. \end{theorem}

-We shall prove a somewhat stronger and more flexible form of this result, by considering nerves of point-finite covers, in a sequel to this paper dealing with uniform polyhedra.
+We shall prove a somewhat stronger and more flexible form of this result, by considering nerves of point-finite covers, in a sequel to this paper dealing with uniform polyhedra \cite{M3}.

-The residually finite-dimensional case of Theorem \ref{intersection of cubohedra2} is due to Isbell \cite[Lemma V.33]{I3} (see also \cite[Lemma 14]{I4}, \cite[7.2]{I2}).
+The uniformly finitistic case of Theorem \ref{intersection of cubohedra2} is due to Isbell \cite[Theorem V.34]{I3} (see also \cite[Lemma 1.6]{CI}, \cite[7.2]{I2}).
 It was also known to him that every complete uniform ANR is the inverse limit of an uncountable inverse spectrum of ANRUs \cite[7.1]{I2}.

 \begin{remark} The metrizable complete uniform space $U(\N,I)$ is not the limit of any inverse sequence of separable metrizable uniform spaces, since it is not point-finite. \end{remark}